QRLminingPool/qrlMining_NewSite/README.md

 - [ ] Edit DNS settings to point to production server
 - [ ] ...

+* * *

 ## WebSite Setup

-There is a conf file in the webserver root. you will find configuration files there.
+There is a conf file in the web server root. you will find configuration files there.

+### Move Conf files
+Create a folder in your home directory called .email and set the owner to apache2 user

+`mkdir ~/.home/.email`

+Now copy the files into this directory
+* emQRLminingList.sh
+* rmQRLminingList.sh
+* Welcome.html
+	*This is where the pretty email lives.

+Then set permissions in the folder

+`sudo chown www-data:www-data ~/home/.mail -R`

+Now set the variables accordingly.

+We need to assign our mailGun API-key to each command in emQRLminingList and rmQRLminingList.sh

+We also need to update the PHP script to where our folder lives.
+Username...

+* * *

 ## Pool Configuration Instructions for QRL